luiscruz/course_sustainableSE/2024/p1_measuring_software/g7_python_environments.md

 ---

 ## Introduction
 The TIOBE index, which is an indicator of the popularity of programming languages, shows that Python is currently ranked as the top programming language in 2024[^1].
 It is vastly used in various software projects all around the world and executed through various environments.
 Python also remains a popular choice for data analysis and data science use cases due to its flexibility, scalability, and a wide range of libraries and tools which facilitate data manipulation easily.
-It's popularity can also be attributed to the fact that it is easy to learn and simple to use. \
+Its popularity can also be attributed to the fact that it is easy to learn and simple to use. \
 However, very little is known about the energy consumption of the environments in which Python code is executed.
 In this experiment, we have chosen three ways to run a Python code which performs data analysis on a dataset; Jupyter notebook, PyCharm IDE, and through Python's command line interface.
 The Python code uses Pandas[^2] to read and perform some analysis queries on three e-commerce user behaviour datasets of sizes 1 GB, 2 GB, and 5 GB. \
 In this article, we will begin by introducing each execution environment and discuss their strengths and weaknesses.
 Then, we will describe the methodology used to compare the energy consumption of each environment.
 Finally, we will present the results of our comparison and draw conclusions about the energy efficiency of each library.
 Overall, this report aims to provide valuable insights into the energy consumption of executing python code in different environments and how they can be run in a more sustainable way.